lucapescatore88/tools-easyanalysis/Tutorials/Analysis_tutorial_python.md

 ### Initialising: (VERY IMPORTANT)

-Before using the object.
-After filling information on data but also on the model.
-You need to initialise it by using ```Analysis::Initialize()```. e.g. This is necessary before applyCuts() or before Fit().
+Before using the object, after filling information on data and the model, you need to initialise it by using ```ana.Initialize()```. e.g. This is necessary e.g. before Fit().

 Options:
     By default "-exp-namepar" (Always divided by dashes!)